LiliaFramework/Lilia/documentation/docs/libraries/lia.logger.md

 ## Overview

-The logger library writes structured log entries to files, to the console, and to the `lia_logs` SQL table (gamemode, category, text, character ID, SteamID).
+The logger library writes structured log entries to the console and to the `lia_logs` SQL table (gamemode, category, text, character ID, SteamID).
 Built-in log types live in `modules/administration/submodules/logging/logs.lua`; custom types can be added with `lia.log.addType`.

+Each database row stores the timestamp, SteamID, and (if relevant) character ID so that every entry can be associated with a specific player.

 ---